 2017 have enabled local GPs with access to all records and prescribing information.
 The Trust is currently promoting this access and associated benefits for GPs.
-Substantial improvement in GP's sharing records on System One and additional Q1 work on maintaining this (Safeguarding data). a)The Trust takes steps to unify paper and digital patient records All patient records are currently interconnected.
+Substantial improvement in GP's sharing records on System One and additional Q1 work on maintaining this (Safeguarding data).
+This is increasing clinical information, sharing.
+Access for clinicians to this record within IG sharing records- sharing with consent is expanding This is now embedded and rolled out , and available to services, to all areas with this EPR system.
+Information is also supplemented in 24 hr access in A&E, and extended hours in, in the Multi-agency communication hub in Derbyshire Police Head quarters.

+a)The Trust takes steps to unify paper and digital patient records All patient records are currently inter- connected.
 The Trust will continue to progress this action.
 Unifying our clinical records to a single electronic patient record has been in progress since 2011.
 At the time of this incident, paper records were in place and the electronic patient record was in developmental stages.
 Whilst our electronic patient record is now in place, the need to have one single set of historical patient information remains important.
-To achieve this, clinicians working across our services have access to inter-connected electronic systems to ensure they have access to the most up to date information about the individuals in their care.
-Continual reviews of an individual's history take place during CPA reviews and during the patient safety planning process.
+To achieve this, clinicians working across our services have accessto inter-connected electronic systems to ensure they have access to the most up to date information about the individual's history take place during CPA reviews and during the patient safety planning process.
 Both of these processes create an electronic summary of an individual's clinical history.
-New functionality to link and connect all records live in Sep and Oct 2017.

-NHS Foundation Trust
+New functionality to link and connect all records live in Sep and Oct 2017 went live.
+In addition continued review of clinical risk history in risk history and profiles continue.
+In addition the new Criminal Justice team has gone live in (January 2018) with extended model and service with full access to all service records.
+This team has access to all records.
+There is a multi -agency communication hub in police head quarter which reviews and shares information.
+Derbyshire CCG has commissioned a community forensic service which will be reviewed and liaising in complex cases, with the need for case formulation and review.
+The length of time of community EPR is increasing and long term risks are gradually reducing.
+Full unification of all records will occur over 12 months period --- -- -- --- -- b) Following this unification, Update to staff training Training is now New guidance being delivered to staff during patients' historical records must be required being training highlights potential risks that arise upon reviewed and summarised at key delivered.
+We discharge or transition and the requirement to stages in their care aim for this review notes at these stages. approach to In CPA and in Patient Safety planning- a new summary of care needs is implemented.
+This will continue to be developed and refined.
+Automated compliance checks are in pilot stage for the in-patient areas and are rolling out trust wide.
+This is monitoring a review of patient safety plan at key stages of care e.g. such as admission.